sparkflows/sparkflows-docs/docs/user-guide/pipeline/pipeline.rst

    :alt: Pipeline
    :width: 60%

-Once the Pipeline scheduled, it can triggered depending on the scheduled updated.
+Once the Pipeline scheduled, it can be triggered depending on the scheduled time updated.